svvlcrkt/Composition-Example/README.md

 ## *Used Resources*
 * *React - The Complete Guide (incl Hooks, React Router, Redux) course from Udemy*

+## *My Notes*
+* *Children props ensures that displaying whatever you include between the opening and closing tags when invoking a component.*
+* *In this project, we reduced the code crowed by keeping similar CSS codes in a component.*

 ### *PROJECT VİEW:*

 #### *1st:*